blueberrypineapple/data-wolf.github.io/README.md

         f = requests.get(link)
         print(f.text)
 ```

-Call it followd by you card number, for single digits no 0.
+Call it followd by your card number.
+For single digits don't use 0, ie. 1 NOT 01.

 ```python
 flashcard(1)